Medivators Scope Buddy: Guide to Setup, Use, and Care

 What Is the Medivators Scope Buddy Endoscope Flushing Aid?

-At its core, the Medivators Scope Buddy is an automated endoscope flushing aid.
-It's designed to thoroughly rinse the internal channels of flexible endoscopes.
-You can think of it as a "middle step" that helps make sure scopes are properly reprocessed between uses.
+At its core, the Medivators Scope Buddy is an automated endoscope flushing aid that provides cinsistent, hands-free flushing of endoscopes.
+It's designed to support thoroughly rinsing the internal channels of flexible endoscopes.
+You can think of it as a "middle step" when ensuring scopes are properly reprocessed between uses.

 Besides being compatible with all flexible endoscopes, the Medivators Scope Buddy delivers cleaning fluids effectively, shortening the reprocessing timeframe needed along with numerous other advantages like: